maksverver/astral-codex-eleven/README.md

     However, the current version doesn't change comment deeplinks, so you can click on a comment's date to open the original thread, and reply from there.
-    (I realize this makes it difficult to add a toplevel reply.)
+    To make a toplevel reply, click the comment icon on top of the post.
+(Note that you then have to deal with the usual slowness.)

   - A lot of comment metadata is still missing:
-      - profile links
+      - “User is banned”
       - “User was banned for this post”
-      - edited timestamp
-      - user icons (might never happen; these add a lot of overhead, while adding little value)
+      - User icons (may never happen; these add a lot of overhead, while adding little value)
-      - share links (will probably not happen; I doubt many people use these, and you can just copy the comment link if you really want to)
+      - Share links (will probably not happen; I doubt many people use these, and you can just copy the comment link if you really want to)

 ## Alternatives